Winners will be announced on March 25, 2020

 Dr. Robert G. Collmer (1926-2018) was Distinguished Professor of English at Baylor.
 He served as chair of the Department of English from 1973 to 1979 and as dean of graduate studies from 1979 to 1992.
 He received his BA in English from Baylor in 1948, his MA in English from Baylor in 1949, and his PhD in English from the University of Pennsylvania in 1953.
 He is a widely published scholar, specializing in English literature of the seventeenth century, particularly John Donne and John Bunyan, as well as the South American writer Jorge Luis Borges.

-Dr. Jesse T. Airaudi is named for our colleague who served the department from 1976-2014.
+Dr. Jesse T. Airaudi Prize is named for a department member who was instrumental in organizing House of Poetry events on the eve of the Beall Poetry Festival.
+He served the department from 1976-2014.
 Dr. Airaudi's love of the word, his quick wit, stunning word play and passion for the poetry of Byron and Yeats, particularly, are remembered fondly.